daniel-ob/baskets/README.md

 ### User interface

-- **Login** page: Not logged users will be redirected to "Login" page.
-Where they can log in using their email and password.
+- **Sign In** page:
-- **Register** page: Users can create an account by entering their personal information and setting a password.
+  - User account creation entering personal information and setting a password.
   - Passwords are validated to prevent weak passwords.
-  - A verification email is sent to user.
-Only users with verified email can log in.
+  - A verification email is sent to user with a link to a page allowing them to confirm their email address.
+- **Sign Up** page:
+  - Users with verified email can log in using their email and password.
-- **Next Orders** page: shows the list of deliveries for which we can still order, in chronological order.
+- **Next Orders** page:
+  - Shows the list of deliveries for which we can still order, in chronological order.
-  - Clicking on each delivery opens a frame below showing delivery details: date when baskets will be delivered, last day to order and available products arranged by producer.
+  - Clicking on each delivery opens a frame below showing delivery details: delivery date, last day to order and available products arranged by producer.
   - User can create one order per delivery.
   - Orders can be updated or deleted until their deadline.
-- **Order history** page: shows a list of user's closed orders in reverse chronological order.
-Clicking on each order will open its details below.
+- **Order history** page:
+  - Shows a list of user's closed orders in reverse chronological order.
+  - Clicking on each order will open its details below.
 - **Password reset**:
   - In "Login" page, a link allows users to request password reset entering their email address.
   - If an account exists for that email address, an email is sent with a link to a page allowing to set a new password.
+- **Profile** page:
-- **Profile** page: clicking on username loads a page where user can view and update its profile information.
+  - Clicking on username loads a page where users can view and update its profile information.
-- **Contact us** page: a link on page footer loads a page with a contact form.
+- **Contact us** page:
+  - A link on footer loads a page with a contact form.
 The message will be sent to all staff members.

 All functionalities except "contact" requires authentication.

 ### Admin interface

-- **Users** page allows activating/deactivating user accounts and setting user groups.
+Users with both "staff" and "superuser" status can access **admin interface**.

+- **Users** page:
+  - Manage each user account: activate/deactivate, set user groups and set `staff` status.
+- **Groups** page:
+  - Manage groups.
-- **Groups** page allows sending an email to all users in each group via a link.
+  - Email all group users via a link.
-- **Producers** page allows to:
+- **Producers** page:
   - Manage producers and its products (name and unit price).
+  - **Deactivate** whole producer or single product:
+    - Deactivated products won't be available for deliveries.
+    - If a product with related opened order items is deactivated, those items will be removed and a message will be shown to email affected users.
-  - Export .xlsx file containing recap of monthly quantities ordered for each product (one sheet per producer)
+  - Export .xlsx file containing recap of monthly quantities ordered for each product (one sheet per producer).
-  - If a product is deleted or its unit price changes, related opened orders will be updated and a message will be shown to email affected users.
+  - If a product has related opened order items and its unit price changes, related opened orders will be updated and a message will be shown to email affected users.
-  - Whole producer or single products can be **deactivated**, so it won't be available for deliveries.
-Also, related opened orders will be removed and a message will be shown to email affected users.
-- **Deliveries** page allows to:
+- **Deliveries** page:
-  - Set each delivery date, order deadline and available products.
+  - Create/update deliveries, setting its date, order deadline, available products and optional message.
     - If "order deadline" is left blank, it will be set to `ORDER_DEADLINE_DAYS_BEFORE` before delivery date.
   - View **total ordered quantity** for each product to notify producers.
-A link allows to see all related Order Items.
+A link allows seeing all related Order Items.
+  - If a product is removed from an opened delivery, related opened orders will be updated and a message will be shown to email affected users.
   - In "Deliveries list" page:
-    - View "orders count", which links to related orders.
+    - View "number of orders" for each delivery, which links to related orders.
-    - **Export related order forms**: Once a delivery deadline is passed, a link will be shown to download delivery order forms in *xlsx* format.
-The file will contain one sheet per order including user information and order items.
+    - **Export order forms**:
+      - Once a delivery deadline is passed, a link will be shown to download delivery order forms in *xlsx* format.
+      - The file will contain one sheet per order including user information and order details.
-    - Email users having ordered for selected deliveries.
+    - Action to email users having ordered for selected deliveries.
-  - If a product is removed from an opened delivery, related opened orders will be updated and a message will be shown to email affected users.
-- **Orders** page allows to:
+- **Orders** page:
-  - View and update user orders.
+  - View user orders and, if necessary, create and update them.
   - In "Orders list" page:
     - Export .xlsx file containing recap of monthly order amounts per user.
     - If one or several orders are deleted, a message will be shown to email affected users.